aiven/devportal/docs/products/redis/get-started.rst

 The first step in using Aiven for Redis®* is to create a service.
 You can do so either using the `Aiven Web Console <https://console.aiven.io/>`_ or the `Aiven CLI <https://github.com/aiven/aiven-client>`_.

-Create a Redis®* service using the Aiven web console
+Create a Redis®* service using the Aiven Console
 ----------------------------------------------------
-1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
+1. Log in to the `Aiven Console <https://console.aiven.io/>`_.

 2. Follow :doc:`these instructions </docs/platform/howto/create_new_service>` to create a new Redis service.

 Once the service is ready, the status changes to *Running*.
-This typically takes a couple of minutes, depending on your selected cloud provider and region.
+Depending on your selected cloud provider and region, this generally takes a couple of minutes.

 Create a Redis®* service using the Aiven CLI
 --------------------------------------------

-If you prefer launching a new service from the CLI, `Aiven CLI <https://github.com/aiven/aiven-client>`_ includes a command for doing so.
+`Aiven CLI <https://github.com/aiven/aiven-client>`_ provides a simple and efficient way to create an Aiven Redis®* service.
+If you prefer launching a new service from the CLI, follow these steps:

-In order to launch a service, decide on the service plan, cloud provider, and region you want to run your service on.
-Then run the following command to create a **Redis®\*** service named ``demo-redis``:
+1. Determine the service plan, cloud provider, and region you want to use for your Redis®* service.
+2. Run the following command to create a Redis®* service named demo-redis:

 ::